ntsystemsit/ntsystemsit.github.io/PowerShell/Create-UcsZoningHints.md

 This example creates zoning configuration for all configured Service Profiles to all specified Targets.

 {% include psgallery.html packagename="Create-UcsZoningHints" type="Script" reponame="CiscoUCS" %}
-And you can find the source in the following GitHub Repository: {% include icon-github.html username='tomtorggler' reponame='CiscoUCS' %}